 Businesses and agencies that pay attention to the ever-changing search marketing landscape will do well.

 The ones that master the transition will thrive

 3. Less local search traffic – people looking for local services will click through more schema markup results vs. website results.

-4. The B2B marketing space will see more inbound content strategies and less PPC strategies as buyers consume more educational content then ever.
+4. The B2B marketing space will see more inbound content strategies and fewer PPC strategies as buyers consume more educational content than ever.

 Online marketers will have to collaborate better for their content to be heard as many industries have established niche thought leaders who can post content and earn immediate rankings as the search engine algorithm favors them, making it harder for the beginning thought leader to compete.